-As briefly stated above, GDPR compliance is mandatory for all companies that process or control the personal data of individuals in the EU.
+As briefly stated above, the new rules apply to all companies that process or control the personal data of individuals in the EU.

 2. Explicit Consent and Easier Withdrawal

-The new policies strengthen the conditions for user consent.
+The GDPR strengthens the conditions for user consent.

 Plus, it must be just as easy for a user to withdraw their consent as it was to give it.

 The previous directive had the “right to be forgotten”.